Capt’n Blabby and Stick’s Reunion Voyage---2011 Dubrovnik to Trogir, Croatia

 One of Sucuraj’s own had recently completed his earthly walk and his funeral was being held the day we arrived.
 The scene was similar to the movies of funerals in the fishing villages in this part of the world.
 A very respectful gathering of friends and family gathering and walking through the town to the cemetery.
 All the shops and cafes closed for the funeral and then reopened afterwards.

 One piece of equipment we spotted on each of the island was the “semi-mule”.
 Not sure what it is really called.
 But, the roads and village cobblestone walkways are too narrow for semi-trucks.
 So, enter the semi-mule to haul and pull every type of wagon imaginable.
-In Sucuraj, the Capt’n and I checked out the semi-mule.
-I can testify from first-hand knowledge, this thing is held together with bailing wire and prayers.

 One thing I enjoyed in each of the villages was the hourly bells of the churches.
 It was the same here.
 And there was the noisy ferry to make us appreciate the bells more.
 Thankfully, the ferry docked for the night at midnight.